 Browser Rendering Pipeline & Frame Budget Optimization

-Thread separation is the primary defense against frame budget violations.
-While the main thread handles DOM mutation, style resolution, and layout computation, the compositor thread manages rasterization, transform interpolation, and scroll handling.
-When main-thread execution blocks the compositor for >16.6ms, input latency spikes and visual updates stall.
-Architectural decisions must prioritize non-blocking execution paths and isolate expensive computations to preserve the deterministic frame delivery contract.
+Thread separation is the primary mechanism for defending that budget.
+The main thread handles DOM mutation, style resolution, and layout.
+The compositor thread manages rasterization, transform interpolation, and scroll handling independently.
+When main-thread work blocks the compositor for more than one vsync interval, input latency spikes and visual updates stall.
+Every architectural decision should favour moving work off the main thread or, at minimum, ensuring it completes within the allocated time slice.

-The rendering sequence initiates during lexical analysis, where HTML Parsing and Tokenization incrementally constructs the DOM tree.
-Concurrently, stylesheet processing enforces specificity and inheritance through CSSOM Construction Rules.
-Once both object models stabilize, the engine executes Style Calculation and Cascade to resolve computed values against the inheritance chain.
-This resolved data feeds directly into Render Tree Generation, which prunes non-visible nodes before triggering the geometry and rasterization phases.
+The rendering sequence begins when the network delivers the initial HTML.
+HTML Parsing and Tokenization incrementally constructs the DOM.
+Concurrently, stylesheet processing builds the CSSOM under CSSOM Construction Rules.
+Once both object models are ready, the engine runs Style Calculation and Cascade to resolve computed values.
+That computed data feeds Render Tree Generation, which prunes non-visible nodes before triggering layout and paint.

 |---|---|

-// Forces Blink/Gecko to recalculate layout on every iteration
+// ❌ Layout thrashing: forces a layout recalc on every iteration

 function measureAndUpdate(elements) {